 Where should you install GFCIs?

 GFCIs should be installed in any indoor or outdoor area where water may come into contact with electrical products.
 The Canadian Electrical Code 26-700 (11) states that receptacles within 1.5m of sinks -wash basins complete with drainpipe,- bathtubs, or shower stalls are to be protected by a ground fault circuit interrupter.
-Before the 1970s home’s weren’t built with this technology so these residences are encouraged to invest in this technology.
+Before the 1970s home’s weren’t built with this technology.
+These residences are encouraged to invest in this technology if they haven’t done so already.

 Can I install a GFCI myself?